 However, MLS integration can be challenging.
-First of all, you need to be a licenced agent/broker in your region(s) and you need to be a member of a particular realtor organization.
+First of all, you need to be a licensed agent/broker in your region(s) and you need to be a member of a particular realtor organization.
 These requirements depend on the MLS in you region(s).

 Also, if you plan to use data from different MLS systems, you might encounter a problem in data standardization.
-Each MLS uses their own way of keeping listings data (data fields, formats etc.) which makes it difficult to display multiple MLS feeds on your website.
+Each MLS uses its own way of keeping listings data (data fields, formats etc.) which makes it difficult to display multiple MLS feeds on your website.
 Tools like Spark API can help you to streamline access to data and ensure it’s displayed correctly.

 It is great to be the primary source of information for a listings website!
 Therefore, you need to make sure you have all the necessary functionality that allows sellers and agents to upload their own listings on your website, like:

 2. Robust Search

 Even if you have the greatest listings database, it would have little value without a convenient and robust search.

 Zillow offers very sophisticated search functionality that can be divided into two categories: